CivicActions/ssp-toolkit/docs/controls/IR.md

 ##### CivicActions

 Incident response plays a pivotal role in monitoring, detecting and handling security incidents of the entire information system.
 CivicActions has developed an Incident Response Plan (<https://civicactions-handbook.readthedocs.io/en/latest/09-security/incident-response-plan>) that:

 1. Provides CivicActions with procedures and tools required for incident handling;
 2. Describes the structure and organization of the incident response capability;
 3. Provides a high-level approach for how the incident response capability fits into CivicActions and the systems it maintains;
 4. Meets the mission, size, structure, and functions of CivicActions;
 5. Defines reportable incidents;
 6. Provides metrics for measuring the incident response capability and details categorization of incidents in accordance with NIST 800-61;
 7. Defines the roles and responsibilities of CivicActions IR Team;

-8. Is reviewed annually and updated as needed by the CivicActions  Security Office, with the assistance of the Incident Response team.
+8. Is reviewed annually and updated as needed by the CivicActions Security Office, with the assistance of the Incident Response Team.

 #### b